Meet the monsters that cause customer churn

 ChurnZero Boost

-In-app communications and automated emails give Customer Success Managers other alternatives for reaching their customers.
-Our usage trend analysis can also find users and accounts that are trending down in engagement.
-This will allow Customer Success Managers to re-engage them before they ghost on you.
+In-app communications and automated emails give you other alternatives for reaching your customers.
+Our usage trend analysis can also identify users and accounts with declining engagement.
+This will allow you to re-engage them before they ghost on you.

 CHURN MONSTER